What is the time commitment for 2L members?

 What if I am traveling or beginning work right after finals?

 The time allotted for the component takes into account that many students may be traveling or working during the same period.
-As such, the component is not designed to take all ten days, but rather to accommodate the obligations of students in the week after exams.
+As such, the component is not designed to take all eleven days, but rather to accommodate the obligations students have in the week after exams.
 Thus, students traveling or working right after finals will have more than enough time to complete the component and will not be disadvantaged.

 What do you look for in the personal statement?